Most Popular Charts on Phoenix Real Estate (?)

 Inventory.
 The number of homes hitting the market each month is running less this year than last and that also helps keep inventory down and prices strong.

 On the other hand, coming into 2014 we had huge upward momentum in home prices in Phoenix.
-The median price had increased over 50% the previous two years.
+The median price had increased over 50% over the previous two years.

 This year the market had a lot less upward momentum going in.
 Prices “only” increased 6% in 2014.